kiran94/PlacementLogger/README.md

 1. Clone the repo and host the web application on a server.
 2. Use the SQL schema to create a table in a MYSQL database.
 3. Go to /api/connection_info.php and enter MYSQL details on where the table is located.
-4. Host the Python application and create a python file called "creden.py".
-Paste the following:

-class creden:
-	gmail_user = ""
-	gmail_pwd = ""
-	url = ""
-	youremail = ""

-and enter your gmail username and password aswell as the URL of where your logs are hosted. youremail = The email you would like be to notified when you have not logged.
+4. Host the Python application and use creden.py found in the repo directory to enter your gmail username and password aswell as the URL of where your logs are hosted. youremail = The email you would like be to notified when you have not logged.
+ENSURE YOU MOVE THIS FILE INTO DailyChecker with the rest of the python files before running.

 NOTE: Sometimes gmail will block an application using your gmail account due to security in this case go to: https://www.google.com/settings/security/lesssecureapps